Kickstarter Marketing Tips

 In other words, this is not an “everyone is doing it,” “get the world most popular” message in marketing.
 The mass market wants something successful.
 That’s proven and safe.
 Innovators want the fresh, new, interesting and exciting.
 They love to be the first to use a new hot product.

 Kickstarter, by its very nature, targets early adoption.
 Create a message for your video and your campaign page to raise the interest of innovative consumers.
 The ultimate goal is to make the jump to majority adoptions.
-But if you begin marketing aiming those consumer types, you’ll lose the Kickstarter crown you desire for initial funding.

 So you have a product you trust.
 What is the first step in getting the word out?
 Put yourself out there.
 Start talking to your family, friends, and neighbors.
 Access social media and share what you do.